 Strap your backpack on, the Rangitoto Island Summit Walk is a must-do in Auckland.
 The view from the top is like nothing you can find back on the Auckland mainland.
 After a quick ferry ride and moderate-hard one-hour climb, you’ll be rewarded with an 850ft high panoramic view of Auckland to the west, and an extending view of deep-blue Pacific Ocean to the east.
 Once you’ve reached the summit, explore some of the alternative paths on your way back down.
 The lava caves will add half an hour onto your walk, and will lead you through tunnels and caves of the volcano—just remember your torch.
 Rangitoto is undeniably beautiful, and we want to keep it that way.
 The island is pest-free so stick to the designated tracks and never leave your rubbish on the island.

 Tawharanui Regional Park

 Elevate your beach walk experience by visiting one of Auckland’s most beautiful white-sand beaches in Tawharanui.
 The regional park has lots of different walks for you to take, some taking less than an hour and some going a little more than three hours.
 No matter which walk you take, the sights are as beautiful as each other.
 The walking tracks at Tawharanui Regional Park don’t just stop at a nice stroll along the beach.
-Their many walking tracks have a lookout point that showcases picturesque views of the tranquil ocean as well as a chance to walk the farm animals that graze along the park freely.
-For those who want something less sandy and beachy, you can also take a walk in the forests to really get in touch with nature.
+Their many walking tracks have a lookout point that showcases picturesque views of the tranquil ocean as well as a chance to watch the farm animals that graze along the park freely.
+For those who want something less 'beachy', you can also take a walk in the forests to really get in touch with nature.